iden3/circom_old/README.md

 The strategy will be to first convert the number to binary, do the addition in the binary space and then finally convert it back to a number.

-We could do it directly by adding a simple constrain where out === in1 + in2, but if we do this the operation will not be module 2**32 but `r` where r is the range of the elliptic curve.
+We could do it directly by adding a simple constraint where out === in1 + in2, but if we do this the operation will not be module 2**32 but `r` where r is the range of the elliptic curve.
 In the case of regular zkSnarks typically is some prime number close to 2**253

 With this example we also demostrate the normal patter of binarize a number, work in binary (reguular electronic circuit), and then convert the result back to a number.